arashgmn/arashgmn.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Arash, and this is my website.
-I'm planning to post cool stuff related to my research or project here.
-I also write some of my personal (not-very) daily journals here.
+I write posts about cool stuff related to my research or my projects here.
+I also write of my personal daily journals about society with a (not-very-academic) systemic point ov view.

 **Site is under construction.
 Dah!**